Azure/terraform-azurerm-avm-res-kusto-cluster/examples/cluster_with_databases/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example with database, private endpoint and diagnostic provfile
+# Example with database, private endpoint and diagnostic profile

 This example shows how to deploy the module with a private endpoint connection.
 We have also included kusto databases and a diagnostic profile.